Generation Z in the United States: Colleges and universities

-Members of Generation Z are anxious to pick majors that teach them marketable skills.
-According to the World Economic Forum (WEF), some 88% consider job preparation to be the point of college.
-39% are aiming for a career in medicine or healthcare, 20% in the natural sciences, 18% in biology or biotechnology, and 17% in business.
+Members of Generation Z are anxious to pick majors that teach them marketable skills, with an overwhelming majority consider job preparation to be the point of college.
 A 2018 Gallup poll on over 32,000 university students randomly selected from 43 schools from across the United States found that just over half (53%) of them thought their chosen major would lead to gainful employment.
 STEM students expressed the highest confidence (62%) while those in the liberal arts were the least confident (40%).
 Just over one in three thought they would learn the skills and knowledge needed to become successful in the workplace.
-Because jobs (that matched what one studied) were so difficult to find in the few years following the Great Recession, the value of getting a liberal arts degree and studying the humanities at university came into question, their ability to develop a well-rounded and broad-minded individual notwithstanding.
 While the number of students majoring in the humanities has fallen significantly, those in science, technology, engineering, and mathematics, or STEM, have risen sharply.
-Furthermore, those who majored in the humanities and the liberal arts in the 2010s were most likely to regret having done so, whereas those in STEM, especially computer science and engineering, were the least likely.
-Indeed, STEM workers tend to earn more than their non-STEM counterparts; the difference widens after the bachelor's degree.
-54% of people in the life sciences have an advanced degree, making this group the most educated overall among STEM workers.
 While about half of STEM graduates work in non-STEM jobs, people with collegiate STEM training still tend to earn more, regardless of whether or not their job is STEM-related or not.

-About a quarter of American university students failed to graduate within six years in the late 2010s and those who did faced diminishing wage premiums.

-Ever since it was introduced in the 1960s, affirmative action has been a controversial topic in the United States.
-In January 2022, the U.S. Supreme Court agreed to hear two legal challenges to race-based admissions at the University of North Carolina and Harvard University.
-The Court's decision will impact the demographics of students at American institutions of higher learning.
+By the late 2010s, the historical trend of men being more likely to have higher education has reversed.
+Women are now more likely to enroll in university than men, a trend accelerated by the COVID-19 pandemic.
+By the end of the 2020–21 academic year, 59.5% of university students were women.
+This growing sex gap has been growing for four decades in the United States in parallel with other countries of middle to high income.
+Among those who attend college or university, women are more likely then men to graduate with a degree within six years.